alexgreen0606/Cookbook/README.md

 ## Project Overview

-This app is a recipe tracker that allows users to create and edit accounts, add items to the pantry, and create recipes using the items in the pantry.
+The Cookbook is a recipe tracker that enables users to create and manage accounts, maintain a pantry of ingredients, and build recipes using those pantry items.
+The application offers a user-friendly interface to store your favorite recipes, track ingredients, and manage calorie counts.

 ## Features

-- **Login System**: Create accounts to keep track of your personal recipes.
+- **Login System**: Users can create and manage accounts to personalize their experience.
-- **Pantry**: A pantry is used to keep track of ingredients and their calorie counts.
+- **Pantry**: Track ingredients in your pantry, along with their calorie counts.
-- **Recipes**: The cookbook allows for creation of recipes by linking pantry items and instructions.
+- **Recipe Management**: Create, browse, and edit recipes by linking pantry items to instructions and images.

 ## Technology Stack

 ### Frontend

-- **Angular**: The user interface is built using Angular
+- **Angular**: Handles the user interface, ensuring a dynamic and interactive experience.
-- **CSS**: Provides styling and animations for a polished look and feel.
+- **CSS**: Provides styling and animations for a polished and responsive look.
 - **HTML5**: Lays the foundation for the frontend structure.

 ### Backend